All Episodes

 Well, it is.

-The most basic way is simply, in a way, sort of to restate the question by saying that there is something about the West—and this goes way back to European history, even before Columbus—there's something about the direction West.
+The most basic way is simply in a way to sort of restate the question by saying that there is something about the West, and this goes way back to European history, even before Columbus.

-People living in Europe, you know, the one direction in which they knew absolutely nothing was west.
+People living in Europe, the one direction in which they knew absolutely nothing was West.

-You look into the Atlantic, and so they were able to imagine all of these wonderful myths, you know.
+You look into the Atlantic, and so they were able to imagine all of these wonderful myths.

 There's something about that.